axelerant/engg-handbook/content/docs/principles/fundamentals.md

 ### Understand design patterns and SOLID principles {#design-principle}

 {{< blockquote quote="Change is the only constant" >}}

-Making changes in software will become havoc if it is not well-designed.
+Making changes in software will cause havoc if it is not well-designed.
 Some of the best software engineers came up with design patterns and SOLID principles after they kept repeating the same mistake.
 Understanding them will help us to write software that is more adaptable to change.

 ## Understand why we use anything {#anything}

 It is easy to get lost in the world of technology and solve problems that don't exist.
 It is important to be reminded that all we do is to help our customers, either directly or indirectly.

 {{< blockquote quote="Understand the fundamentals and make a sound decision on what to use and how." >}}

 ## Working with source code {#source-code}